Measurable criteria of generalized non-locality under the correlation symmetry: Condition of quantum violation by maximally entangled state

 the bound $B_{LR}$ is also determined by the function $f(n)$, as shown in (\ref{eq:LRB}).
 Therefore, the general constraint for $B_{LR} < Q_M$ can be obtained from the appropriate choice of the weighting factors.
 If $|f(n)|$ is either a constant function or a monotonically increasing function with respect to $n/d$, then a general trend of violation, $B_{LR} < Q_M$, can be obtained.
 Generally speaking, the values of $B_{LR}$ determined from $f(\vec{n})$ provide the criteria for the LHV model and constitutes the generalized Bell function as long as $B_{LR} < Q_M$.
 Explicit criteria in a couple of special cases and their analysis can be found in \cite{Sup}.

-As an example, the quantum upper bound of CGMLP equation for ME state can be analytically formulated.
-For ME state, the quantum expection of general Bell function becomes
+The quantum upper bound of CGMLP equation for the ME state can be analytically formulated.
+For the ME state, the quantum expection of general Bell function becomes

 for any value of $d$.
 Thus, the state is non-local although the value is not quantum maximum.
 It is known that the maximal violation of the CGMLP inequality is obtained by partially entangled state.
-Indeed the maximum violation value can also be derived from the current formalism.
+In order to obtain the quantum maximum, the correlation (\ref{eq:qcorr}) should be evaluated for a partially entangled quantum state and be optimized by the parameters of the state.
+In that way, the maximum value of violation can also be derived from our formalism as it is illustrated in \cite{Sup}.